Table of Contents Show

 It would help if you kept an eye on everything, with no detail too small to escape your notice.
-This may seem like nitpicking, but a sloppy appearance not only looks terrible, it could be a precursor of a negligent staff when you need maintenance on your apartment.
 Check for peeling paint, cracks in the wall, or dirty carpet.
+This may seem nitpicking, but a sloppy appearance looks terrible and could be a precursor of a negligent staff when you need maintenance on your apartment.
 After all, this is your first impression of the building.

 Service with a smileService with a smile

-You can also find out which management company the building uses and check out its record.
+You can also find out which management company the building uses and check its record.
 Some are notorious for providing poor service.
 Don’t associate a more prominent management company with quality.
 If the building has a doorman, they should be courteous and greet people with a smile.
-That is easy to spot, but the uniforms should be neat and clean, too.
+That is easy to spot, but the uniforms should be neat and clean.

 Overall, security is critical for you to feel safe at home.
 The amenities should be something you will want and utilize.
-A well-equipped gym and outdoor terrace are two useful items.
-You are paying common/maintenance charges, so these should go to things you desire rather than something impractical and wasteful.
+A well-equipped gym and outdoor terrace are two valuable items.
+You are paying common charges/maintenance costs, so these should go to things you desire rather than impractical and wasteful.

 Your eyes may glaze over at the thought of examining financial statements.
 You may even have trouble balancing your checkbook.
 But a building’s financials are relatively easy to digest, and your broker can get you a copy.
 First, check to see whether the statements have been audited.
 Next, it is time to turn to the financial statements.
 The income statement will tell you whether revenue exceeds expenses or the opposite.
 If it is the latter, that is not a good situation since there is a loss.